delta-kim/document/DecentralizedSMSVerification protocol_en.md

 - Verifier

-The individual who has obtained authentication authority in the system is responsible for starting and maintaining the authentication terminal.
+The individual who has obtained verification authority in the system is responsible for starting and maintaining the verification terminal.

 ## 3. Methods